Concordium/concordium-ledger-app/README.md

 ## Testing

 ### Running unit tests
-There are tests on some of the functions, which doen't rely on Ledger specfic behaviour.
+There are tests on some of the functions, which doesn't rely on Ledger specfic behaviour.
 First, you must have following installed:

 - CMake >= 3.10